macromrit/python_package_macromrit/README.txt

         macromrit.write_csv('filename.csv', 2, 3)
     _______________________________________________________________________

-    normal lines of code to write a csv file with 5 elements:
+    normal lines of code to write a binary file with 5 elements:

         import pickle